 How will my application be evaluated?

-Prose applications are reviewed through an anonymous process by an advisory panel of prose writers that recommends awards based on artistic excellence and merit.
+Poetry applications are reviewed through an anonymous process by an advisory panel of writers that recommends awards based on artistic excellence and merit.
 The NEA assembles a different advisory panel every year, each diverse with regard to geography, race and ethnicity, and artistic points of view.

 Will you accept joint applications?